Information for Families

 - Falsely inform you housing is unavailable

-- Set different terms and conditions on rental or sale of a home
+- Set different terms and conditions for rental or sale of a home

 - Advertise housing to select groups of people